Brush fire burning near Chatsworth threatening at least 1 home as heat wave hits SoCal

-The fire, dubbed the Shirley Fire, broke out shortly before noon Friday and began burning uphill in the 200 block of Box Canyon Road, scorching at least half an acre, according to the Los Angeles Fire Department.
+The fire, dubbed the Shirley Fire, ignited shortly before noon Friday and began burning uphill in the 200 block of Box Canyon Road, scorching at least half an acre, according to the Los Angeles Fire Department.

-Ventura and Los Angeles county firefighters were also on scene trying to get control of the flames.
+Ventura and Los Angeles county firefighters were also on scene trying to get control of the flames, which burned between large boulders on a rugged hillside.

 No injuries or damage to homes have been reported.